-Below is a step-by-step guide for long-term options success when applying defined criteria (10 Options Trading Rules) on a consistent basis given a high number of trade occurrences.
+Below is a step-by-step guide for long-term options success when applying defined criteria (10 Option Trading Rules) on a consistent basis given a high number of trade occurrences.
 Here, I walk through the trade set-up when selling options premium in the form of a risk-defined put spread.

-Liquidity in the options market, ability to stagger expiration dates, sector diversity, strike width, delta, high implied volatility and potential ROI are some of the key elements I look for when selling options.
+Liquidity in the options market, ability to stagger expiration dates, sector diversity, strike width, options delta, high implied volatility rank and potential ROI are some of the key elements I look for when selling options.

 Option contracts need to be liquid with ample open interest and volume to yield tight bid and ask spreads.
 This liquidity ensures optimal option pricing execution when executing trades to open and close option legs.